 Irish and Irish Red and White Setters

-The History of Irish Red and White Setters
+History of the Irish Red and White Setter

 "My inquiries relative to the above breed (Irish Setters) have tended to convince me that, so far at least the Midland and Western Counties of Ireland, Dublin, and its vicinity were concerned... the Red Setter was but seldom encountered, and that the Red and White Irish Setter (differing in many essential qualities and general appearance from the English variety) is well known and highly esteemed "

 The Irish Red and White Setter becomes a Pure Breed

 The Red and White Setter had almost disappeared when Irish Setters were first recognised as a pure breed.
 First exhibited in separate classes at Birmingham in 1860, by 1872 there were still separate classes for 'reds' and 'red and whites'.
 But the latter could not successfully compete in the show ring with the rich red or 'blood-red' specimens.
 So they effectively died out.